popsUlfr/steamos-btrfs/README.md

 The following mount options are used by default:

 - `noatime,lazytime`: to keep writes to a minimum
 - `compress-force=zstd`: force zstd compression always on. zstd is smart enough to do the right thing on uncompressible data, works better and achieves better results than the normal heuristics for compression.
+You can set a specific compression level by appending `:<level>` to the type e.g.: `compress-force=zstd:6`.
+The default level is 3 and going over 6 is rarely worth it (compression/decompression complexity grows quickly after that).
 - `space_cache=v2`: make sure the newer implementation is used
-- `autodefrag`: small random writes are queued up for defragmentation
+- `autodefrag`: small random writes are queued up for defragmentation, invests more effort during writes to achieve as much contiguous data as possible.
+Interesting for games where more fragmentation can lead to loading stutter.
 - `subvol=@`: by default it will create a subvolume `@` (can be changed in the config) which is used as real root of the filesystem.
 SD Cards formatted as btrfs will be searched for the `@` subvolume or fallback to `/`.
+- `ssd_spread`:  attempts to allocate into bigger and aligned chunks of unused space for a potential performance boost on SD cards.

 ### F2FS mount options

 - `noatime,lazytime`: to keep writes to a minimum
-- `compress_algorithm=zstd`: use zstd compression
+- `compress_algorithm=zstd`: use zstd compression.
+You can set a specific compression level by appending `:<level>` to the type e.g.: `compress_algorithm=zstd:6`.
+The default level is 3 and going over 6 is rarely worth it (compression/decompression complexity grows quickly after that).
 - `compress_chksum`: verify compressed blocks with a checksum
 - `whint_mode=fs-based`: optimize fs-log management
 - `atgc,gc_merge`: use better garbage collector, async garbage collection